 Today, Fluwel is a well known player in the internatial flower bulb export.
-It has not always been, Fluwel is a young company after all, with new ideas and a strong focus on the internet.
+But this has not always been so.
+Fluwel is a young company after all, with new ideas and a strong focus on the internet.
 Yet Fluwel stands in a long tradition.
 Through the centuries the flower bulb trade grew, with the Netherlands as obvious nucleus.
 On this page you can read more about the history of the flower bulb export.

 Flower bulb trade in Netherlands